 - The weight is mid-range

-- Narrow spool means less line pile up
+- A narrow spool means less line piles up

 - It runs smoothly